nishadbhujbal/Next-Gen-Traffic-Prediction/README.md

 3. Run the client:
     ```bash
    npm run dev
-After running this command, the frontend will be accessible at a specific port (e.g., http://localhost:3000).
+After running this command, the frontend will be accessible at a specific port.
 The exact port should be displayed in the terminal.

+## Future Improvements:

+- **Advanced model techniques**: Explore more sophisticated deep learning architectures like Transformer-based models.
+- **User-centric features**: Implement personalized recommendations and interactive visualizations.
+- **Scalability**: Optimize the system for handling large-scale datasets and real-time traffic.

+## Contributing:

+We welcome contributions to improve this project.
+Please feel free to fork the repository and submit pull requests.